 Before I tell you how I successfully date my husband now that we have kids, it’s really important to understand where our relationship started and how it’s grown.

 Every aspect hasn’t been successful or magnificent, but we have walked this journey together side by side.

 If you grab nothing else from this, make sure you realize that this journey with your spouse is just that, a journey.

 The Life of Dating Before Marriage and Kids

 When you decided to jump out into the dating world, I would imagine you had a motivation and a purpose behind that action.

 You wanted to find someone who could be your forever soulmate and best friend.
 You wanted to find someone who was like-minded that wanted the same things in life as you.

 This person had to be likable, have a good personality, match the same quirkiness as you, and have your same sense of humor.

 It’s likely that you looked for someone with the same faith as you, with the same goals and hobbies.

 These are many of the same things I looked for when I first started dating.
-I wanted someone who I would enjoy dating for the rest of my life.
+I was looking for someone who I would enjoy having a date night with for the rest of my life.

 Someone who understood and accepted me for who I am, knowing that my best version of “me” would change with the seasons of life and that he would love me anyway.

 And I found just that.
 As we have been navigating our way through parenthood together, our dating life has changed, but it is still alive.

 Hopefully, you can find something here to help you keep yours alive, or revive what was once great!